ApostolosTheodorou/Football_Predictions_using_Voronoi_Diagrams/README.md

 ## Execution

-To run an evaluation of the tested classifiers write:
+To run an evaluation of the tested classifiers navigate to the "code/classifier_selection" directory and run:

 -$ python3 evaluateClassifier.py